insanity54/ansible-ipfs/README.md

 [![Build Status](https://travis-ci.org/insanity54/ansible-ipfs.svg?branch=master)](https://travis-ci.org/insanity54/ansible-ipfs)

-Quick and easy playbook for installing an IPFS node/gateway as a service
+Quick and easy playbook for installing an IPFS node as a service

-If you are looking for a way of using Ansible to deploy and manage a cluster of ipfs nodes/gateways meant for pinning and serving content, you might like my other project, [ipfs-kloud](https://github.com/insanity54/ipfs-kloud)
+If you are looking for a way of using Ansible to deploy and manage one or more ipfs gateways meant for pinning and serving content, you might like my other project, [ipfs-kloud](https://github.com/insanity54/ipfs-kloud)

 ## What it does

 * extract and copy pre-built ipfs binary to /usr/local/bin/ipfs
 * create ipfs system service (files/ipfs.conf)
+* initialize IPFS
-* run ipfs service
+* run ipfs service as user ipfs
-  * ipfs daemon runs using standard ports 4001, 5001, 8080
+  * ipfs daemon exposes ONLY the swarm port 4001 to the world.